 Become a Compass Expert

 If you hike the Challenge you should be very adept with a compass.
-Hiking cross country, even when bounded by major geographical features or roads, is a lot different than hiking a well blazed trail.
+Hiking cross-country, even when bounded by major geographical features or roads, is a lot different from hiking a well blazed trail.
 You need to be able to find north confidently and read a map well enough to navigate around dangers like peat bogs (think quicksand.)

 Bring a GPS